 Crap.
 It was her boss.
 “Oh . . . ah . . . yes, somewhat, but I have to go to the doctor again tomorrow.”
 She gently put down the glass of wine, careful to avoid a noticeable clink on the glass top table.

-Megan thought for a second.
-I’ll resign soon enough.
+Megan thought for a moment, I’ll resign soon enough.
 Why not go in?
 I could use a break from all the moving and makeover stress.

-“I will try to come in Thursday.
+“I will try to come in on Thursday.
 I’ll let you know tomorrow after the doctor.”

 “Okay, that would be great.
 See you soon, I hope.”
 He hung up.